The email marketing industry has seen a lot of change over the last year.

-- Automations: Automations work as autoresponders based on triggers.
+- Automations: Marketing automation works as autoresponders based on triggers.
 For example, if a business wants to send an email to someone who has clicked on a link, this feature helps.

-The report and analytics tab are not visible at first glance — instead, it’s present under the broadcasts tab.
+The Report and Analytics tabs are not visible at first glance — instead, they are present under the broadcasts tab.

 Mailchimp User Interface